SQISign/sqisign-ac20-obsolete/README.md

 This code implements the isogeny-based signature scheme SQISign.

-No pull requests.

-(C) 2020.
-The SQISign team, all rights reserved.
+(C) 2020, The SQISign team.
+MIT license.

 ## Dependencies